-David Pepper is currently the chairman for the Ohio Democratic Party.
+David Pepper is the former chairman for the Ohio Democratic Party.
 Prior to that, he served as a councilman for the city of Cincinnati and was a member of the Hamilton County Board of Commissions.
 Pepper has authored The People’s House, which predicted Russian meddling in the 2016 elections, as well as The Wingman, which focuses on the role of dark money in campaigns.
 He recently published his third book, The Voter File, a political thriller about a reporter investigating election meddling and cyber sabotage.
 We asked him 7 questions about his new book and what can be learned from it in the lead up to the 2020 election.

 1. What motivated you to focus on election meddling in The Voter File?

 When writing fiction, you always want to tell a good story.
 I try to do that in The Voter File.
 But in my books, I also try to capture some of the realities of politics—the good, the bad and the ugly.
 I want the reader to leave my books feeling better informed about central aspects of our political process.
 And the sad truth is that there are clearly hostile actors and forces out there who seek to destabilize American democracy and interfere in our elections.
 While there is a lot of focus, necessarily so, on issues of the security of voter machines and election infrastructure, I wanted to capture the worst case scenario if someone “broke into” a party or a campaign’s database of voters.
 Far more than emails or polling data (which were hacked in 2016), a campaign’s “voter file” contains the crown jewels of that campaign’s strategy for victory—and with that data, a hostile force could do untold damage to an election or campaign.

 It’s one other risk we should all be on the lookout for.

 2. The 2016 election spotlighted the impacts of election meddling.
 What influence did this have on the story?